top of page

 Accomplishments

-2022-2024 American Quilt Study Group Board Member & Treasurer
+2022-current American Quilt Study Group Board Member & Treasurer

 2022 Visitor Experience Intern, Springville Museum of Art